Arashiryuu/crap/ToastIntegrated/HideUtils/README.md

 - Improved the settings UI to allow for simpler & more flexible removals.
 ### v1.2.0
 - Moved to local library version.
+### v2.0.0
+- Uses React.
+- Reworked how settings are handled.

 ## Preview
 ### Settings hub-page: